WRJC's Jewish Bike Brigade - Every week on the road, all summer long

 Our Past Leads Us Forward

 In 1998, in honor of a son's Bar Mitzvah, the Koffler family donated the WRJC's first Ark for our Torahs crafted by a Ketchum artist.
 The community selected Rabbi Martin Levy as its first full-time spiritual leader of the Wood River Jewish Community.
 Responding to our growing needs, we secured space in downtown Ketchum as a center for the community.
-Our offices house our children's and adult library and our collection of Judaica, and from this center, we educate our children, teach adult education classes, and host the community.
+Our offices housed our children's and adult library and our collection of Judaica.

-Before our building, The WRJC Lewis Family Center, St. Thomas Episcopal Church offered us their sanctuary for Friday night and High Holiday services, and we rent space for our yearly Chanukah celebrations, communal Passover Seders, Purim, and Sukkot celebrations.
+Before moving to our current building, the WRJC Lewis Family Center, St. Thomas Episcopal Church offered us their sanctuary for Friday night and High Holiday services, and we rented space for our yearly Chanukah celebrations, communal Passover Seders, Purim, and Sukkot celebrations.
 Our annual picnic attracts more than 100 participants every summer.
 We have a robust adult education program, developed a Book Club for lively discussion, and created a Caring Committee to be a helping presence for our ill and grieving members.
 In the summer, we have our Jewish Bike Brigade, open to the membership, that bicycles on different paths in the Valley every week in the summer.
+In the winter, we have the Mt.
+Harmon Ski Club.

 Our Present and Our Future

-Today, as we search for our full-time Rabbi, we have had amazing full-time, part-time, and guest Rabbis.
-One of our most prominent guest Rabbi's from San Francisco Morris Hershman passed away in the fall of 2023.
-Our most recent part-time Rabbi/Cantor Robbi Sherwin was with WRJC for nearly 5 years and brought many blessings to our community.
+Our most recent part-time Rabbi/Cantor Robbi Sherwin was with WRJC for nearly five years and brought many blessings to our community.
 We have had a range of other rabbis such as Rabbi Martin Levy who today is in Santa Fe, New Mexico and Rabbi Jim Mirel who joined us from Temple B'nai Torah in Bellevue, Washington.

-Rabbi Barney Brickner, a son and grandson of famed reform Rabbis- - including Balfour Brickner, served as our community's permanent Rabbi from 2007 until 2008.
+Rabbi Barney Brickner, a son and grandson of famed reform Rabbis, including Balfour Brickner, served as our community's permanent Rabbi during 2007 and 2008.

 The WRJC's future is very bright, with a permanent home, a growing community and the ability to learn, worship and build community in one of the most beautiful spots in the world.